Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 When you grow your own radishes, what do you do with them?
 I've always taken my radish harvest and made pickled radishes.
-It will keep in the refrigerator for quite a long time and when used as a compliment to other foods, it is absolutely to die for.
+It will keep in the refrigerator for quite a long time, and when used as a complement to other foods, it is absolutely to die for.
 I eat mine on scrambled eggs, on toast, as a topping for salads and straight out of the jar with a fork.
-I know, I'm obsessed but once you taste this you too will join the dark side.
-The world of the radish obsessed.
+I know, I'm obsessed, but once you taste this, you too will join the dark side: the world of the radish-obsessed.

 - 1 pound fresh radishes, cleaned and sliced